dameeech/Potabilities---Water-Quality-Evaluation/README.md

 Next we checked for any Null values in our data and discovered that 1,434 entries contained Null values.
 Since this is a fairly large chunk of our data we decided that we should try to fill in these gaps if possible.

+Having many different models at our disposal we decided to create a Modeling Environment so we can easily run tests with different configurations of our data on different models at once.
+We divided it into three components:
+- Data Instantiations
+- Model Instantiations
+- Testing Area

+To see the function we created to easily run any instantiated model and the model as an object as well as output the model's performance results see the file call dm_models.ipynb in the Notes folder.

 Considering all of our data exploration we decided that it would be good to test our models on 4 different data sets:
-Raw Data with filled in Null values using a Nearest Neighbors Classifier model which would fill in any NaNs based on their 5 closest neighbors.
+- Raw Data with filled in Null values using a Nearest Neighbors Classifier model which would fill in any NaNs based on their 5 closest neighbors.
-Data with all of our Null values dropped.
+- Data with all of our Null values dropped.
-Raw Data with filled in Null values using a Nearest Neighbors Classifier model which would fill in any NaNs based on their 5 closest neighbors while dropping outlier data.
+- Raw Data with filled in Null values using a Nearest Neighbors Classifier model which would fill in any NaNs based on their 5 closest neighbors while - dropping outlier data.

 After extensive testing using 4 versions of our data we narrowed our ideal models to the top 3 performers:
 - Gradient Boosting Classifier